MalwarePerseus/100-days-of-code/r1-log.md

-# #100DaysOfCode Log - Round 1 - [Your Name Here]
+# #100DaysOfCode Log - Round 1 - [MalwarePerseus]

 The log of my #100DaysOfCode challenge.
-Started on [July 17, Monday, 2017].
+Started on [October 1st , Thursday, 2020].

 ## Log

+## Round 1
+Just a Bit Info,Before I Start my Journey of 100 Days of code.
+In this Round, I will be Working on a Mega Project of Sorts, I Will Be Using Python(Django) & JavaScript(React.js) as well as some Other cool stuff like Tailwind CSS(Trying out something new, instead of Bootstrap) And Some other Frameworks to make it look Beautiful!
+Hope I can Complete this 100DaysOfCode!

 ### R1D1
-Started a Weather App.
-Worked on the draft layout of the app, struggled with OpenWeather API http://www.example.com

 ### R1D2